StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 3. **Child 2 Component** - the third span.
 Has the parent span ID of the second span.
    - Added `http.status_code` of `200`

-This time, two pre-existing AWS components are included in the filter so that we can see them on StackState.
+This time, two pre-existing AWS components are included in the filter so that we can see them in StackState.
 One pre-existing component is in a CRITICAL state and one is in a CLEAR (healthy) state.
 The three created components and the two pre-existing AWS components can be seen in the screenshot below.
 No components have been merged here.

 ![Manual Instrumentation Components Unmerged To Pre-Existing Components](../../../../.gitbook/assets/v50_otel_components_unmerged.png)